Doing an MSc, final year, or mini project with Achim Jung

 The idea is to implement the (differential) equations that underlie physical laws as an interactive app that can run on a smart phone or a tablet.
 These apps can then be used in teaching to illustrate to students of physical science.

 Requirements: These projects are only suitable for students with a strong background in Mathematics or Physics.

 The teaching of computing in schools has changed and ICT has been replaced by Computer Science.
 However, there is not a lot of experience in how to teach the subject in a creative way.
 Projects in this area are about working out one particular topic of Computer Science at a level appropriate for school children.
 This can be geared towards small children or towards A-level students.
-Ideally, the project is combined with enrolment in the final year module "Teaching Computer Science in Schools" which will allow you to try out your project ideas in a real school.
+Such a project can not be combined with enrolment in the final year module "Teaching Computer Science in Schools", but I will find a way for you to try out your project ideas in a real school.
 Note that most of the curriculum development will have to be done in the Autumn Semester as there is not enough time in the Spring to develop, implement and evaluate a course.

 Requirements: You need to be enthusiastic about teaching young people.